Amazing Ways Mushrooms Support Your Immune System… Backed By Science

 2. Mushrooms Are a Good Source of Antioxidants

 Another way that mushrooms are helpful for immune support comes from the fact that theta re also quite rich in important antioxidants, including germanium and ergothioneine.
 By providing your body with antioxidants, mushrooms can help to protect you from free radical damage.
-This is important because free radical damage can negatively affect parts of cells, like their DNA and membrane.
-Free radicals are especially harmful for those who may have autoimmune and inflammatory disorders.
-Preventing this damage can ensure that your body can properfly perform, including your immune function.

 3. Mushrooms Have Natural Antiviral Effects